jess-sys/22Docs/docs/valgrind.rst

 Here there is a lot of information that will help you debug your code.
 First, we know that we gave an invalid pointer to a system call, ``read`` in our case.

-Then valgrind tells us that this pointer is "0 bytes inside a block of size 3 free'd".
-In fact, we allocated a 3 bytes block, then freed it.
+Then Valgrind tells us that this pointer is "0 bytes inside a block of size 3 free'd".
+In fact, we allocated a 3 bytes block, then free'd it.
 "0 bytes inside" means that our pointer points to the very first byte of this block.

-Valgrind tells us where the error occured, where the block was freed and also where is was malloc'd.
+Valgrind tells us where the error occured, where the block was free'd and also where is was malloc'd.

 Invalid/mismatched frees
 ~~~~~~~~~~~~~~~~~~~~~~~~